Our Sleep Cycle

 Our sleep consists of various phases and stages, which repeat in the same order several times per night.
 The progression of the individual sleep phases is not random, but follows a recurring pattern known as the sleep cycle.
 A sleep cycle usually lasts about 90 – 110 minutes and repeats 4 – 7 times per night.
 If there is a balanced ratio of all sleep stages, we perceive the sleep as restful.

-The American Academy of Sleep Medicine divides the sleep cycle into 2 phases: Non-REM sleep and REM sleep.*1 The Non-REM phase can be further divided into 3 stages: Sleep onset stage (N1), light sleep (N2) and deep sleep (N3).
+The American Academy of Sleep Medicine divides the sleep cycle into 2 phases: Non-REM sleep and REM sleep.*A The Non-REM phase can be further divided into 3 stages: Sleep onset stage (N1), light sleep (N2) and deep sleep (N3).
 The term "REM" stands for "Rapid Eye Movement" and describes the rapid eye movements with closed eyelids that are characteristic for the REM phase.
+In the first half of the night, Non-REM sleep predominates, in the second half of the night REM sleep prevails.

 How can the individual sleep phases be determined?